- Health Checks

 - Blood Tests

-It can make you and your baby quite ill if you don't receive the treatment you need.
-Pre-eclampsia causes the flow of blood through the placenta to be reduced.
-This means that your baby won't get enough oxygen and nutrients, which may restrict his growth.
+It may cause the flow of blood through the placenta to be reduced.
+This means that baby won't get enough oxygen and nutrients, which may restrict his growth.
+It may also cause less fluid around baby in the womb.
 Pre-eclampsia usually happens in the second half of pregnancy, or shortly after the birth.

-If you would like to discuss adding this option on to your pregnancy scan please call one of our team and we would be more than happy to help.
+If you would like to discuss adding this option on to your pregnancy scans with us please call one of our team and we would be more than happy to help.

 Hand hygiene is important please ensure you are washing your hands regularly with soap and water or a disinfectant.